beancount/docs/docs/external_contributions.md

 [<u>bean-inquiry</u>](https://pypi.org/project/bean-inquiry/) (Oscar & Ale): Run queries with parameters.

 [<u>slimslickner/beanschedule</u>](https://github.com/slimslickner/beanschedule) (Tim Tichner): beanschedule provides two primary features: a plugin for forecasting scheduled transactions and a hook for augmenting imported transactions.
 Every schedule is defined as a yaml file with match logic, recurrence rules, and expected postings.
 Currently, the only "dynamic" posting is loan amortization which would include accounts like Interest and Principal; the basic match is just a cost range.

+[<u>romamo/beancount-cli</u>](https://github.com/romamo/beancount-cli) (Roman Medvedev): It's a modern CLI built on Beancount v3 and Pydantic.
+Beyond the standard ledger tasks, I've been focusing on making it "agent-friendly"—meaning it plays really well with AI assistants and automated workflows through descriptive help strings and built-in JSON schema discovery.

 ## AI Tools<a id="ai-tools"></a>